chinchopa110/WB-School-Calendar-HTTP-Server/README.md

 # HTTP server for working with calendar.
 This is my assignment at WB tech school to study API methods.The project is a calendar application with an implemented REST API.
 The application has an onion architecture for further expansion.
+The server processes URL requests from the browser and returns a response in the form of a JSON document.
 ## API Methods:
 ### POST /create_event
 ### POST /update_event